pbarry129/MarkTest/README.md

 Wow
 ```

+Here is a list of model brands

 - Airfix
 - Tamiya
 - Italeri

+Here is a list of model planes
 1. Spitfire
 2. Hurricane
 3. Typhoon

+This is an indented list
 1. This is the first
   1. This is the sub-first
   2. This is the sub-second